How Much Does It Cost to Support a Customer? Turning Service from a Cost Centre into a Value Centre - DigitalGenius

 One of the key concerns we hear from our customers and contacts in the customer service (CS) industry is that they want to turn customer service from a cost centre into a value centre.
-Another way it’s been expressed to us is going from “Customer Service” to “Customer Experience” – a more holistic, and proactive approach to helping customers.
+Another way it’s been expressed to us is going from a 'Customer Service Department' to 'Customer Experience' – a more holistic, and proactive approach to helping customers.

 Our partners at Dixa have expressed this well in an article in Forbes: that a cost centre is anything that is deemed to be essential but non-profitable.
 At a glance, customer service is one of those departments.
 There is no direct revenue attached to it but there are costs – staffing equipment, and technology being three of the main ones.